THE MUDDLE FAMILIES

 It's not known if William ever returned home but 14 years later, in 1920, when he was 28, his name was again the Queensland Police Gazette; when a list of prisoners discharged during September 1920 from Rockhampton Prison, which is on the coast about 325 miles north of Brisbane, included William James Muddle, who had been charged with vagrancy and sentenced at Gayndah, which is in the Great Dividing Range about 150 miles north-west of Brisbane, on 3 July 1920 to three months' hard labour.
 He was discharged on 9 September 1920 so he seems to have only served two months.
 He was described as 6ft 1¼ins tall, of medium build, sallow complexion, brown hair, brown eyes, 12st 7lb in weight, to be minus two upper front teeth, and to have a large black flesh wart in the centre of his back and another one at the back of his right armpit.
 Five years later William died at Brisbane on 5 July 1925, at the age of 33.

 William and Lily’s second child was Harrington Arthur Muddle who was born at Brisbane in Queensland on 1 October 1894.
-When he was about 24 years old Harrington married Irene M M Jackson in Chatswood registration district in Sydney, New South Wales during 1928.
-Harrington died when he was about 66 years old, his death being registered in Marrickville registration district in Sydney during 1960.
+When he was about 24 years old Harrington married Irene Maud M Jackson in Chatswood registration district in Sydney, New South Wales during 1928.
+Harrington had been living in the Blakehurst suburb of southern Sydney when he died in Prince Henry Hospital on 26 December 1960, at the age of 66, and was cremated at Woronora Crematorium in Southern Sydney where his ashes were scattered in Bed 2DD.
+His death notice was published in the 28 December 1960 edition of the Sydney Morning Herald.
+Thirty-four years later Irene died on 29 July 1994; she was cremated at Woronora Crematorium and her ashes collected by Geoff Stevens.

 William and Lily’s third child was Edward Muddle who was born at Brisbane in Queensland on 22 October 1901.
 Edward died at Brisbane on 23 October 1901, when he was only one day old, and he was buried in Toowong Cemetery, Brisbane on 24 October 1901, in the same grave as Mary Ann Pratt and Ellen Pratt, who were presumably relatives of his mother.